What are your COVID-19 Protocols for Lessons?

 How often can/should I ride?

 Most people start out riding once a week then move up to 2 lessons per week as they progress.
 From here, the sky is the limit depending on horse availability and rider commitment.
+Riders at the top of the sport ride multiple times per day.

 Do I need to buy special riding clothes/boots?